-Typically, My CoCo Pot will accommodate any 4" or smaller pot size. for transplanting.
+Typically, My CoCo Pot will accommodate any 4" or smaller pot sized plant for transplanting.
 The 6-packs of seasonal color at your local garden center are a handy size too.
 Although you may only need one, the young plants are easy to manipulate and massage together to compress into a single pot.
-Remember, though, when working with annuals they will expire seasonally. but are easliy replacable.
+Remember, though, when working with annuals they will expire seasonally, but are easily replaceable.

 TIP: The more mature a plant is, it will require supplemental nutrients.
 Plant food is available in liquid, dissolvable granules, pellet or spike forms and should be applied according to their respective directions.
 I recommend the disolvable granules that can be added to the dunk water once or twice a month.
 My Coco Pot's Soil Mix contains organic slow-release plant food to last 4 months, although the coconut husk and fibers contain the same nutrients in trace amounts that release with each dunk and is in a form that is readily absorbable to the root system.

 TIP: Like a plant that's only available in a larger container?
 Check the roots - tap or squeeze the pot and slide it out.
 Roots wind around the exterior and fill inwards.
-Non-root-bound plants are easily reduced in size to fit a smaller pot by removing soil from ithe inner ball and removing the excess root with scissors.
+Non-root-bound plants are easily reduced in size to fit a smaller pot by removing soil from the inner ball and removing the excess root with clean scissors.
+A B1 Vitamin solution is good (available at garden centers) to dip the cut roots in to reduce stress to the plant.
 Massage back in to a ball and re-plant.